discovery-genomics/discovery-genomics.github.io/src/wgs/wgs_equipment.md

 - Compute Engine (CE) has storage and control computer has storage.

 __Networking__
-- Can configure output folder to be on a different network location. (need to confirm this but it's on page 19 of the Sequencing System Guide)
+- Can configure output folder to be on a different network location.
 - Illumina recommends 1 Gb connection between the sequencer and the buffer server.
 - 200 MB/s/instrument for internal network uploads.
 - 200 Mb/s/instrument for BaseSpace Sequence Hub uploads.